Mark Steyn: Support of the invasion of Iraq

 Steyn was an early proponent of the 2003 invasion of Iraq.
-In 2007 he reiterated his support while attacking Democrat John Murtha, stating that Murtha's plan for military action in Iraq was designed "to deny the president the possibility of victory while making sure Democrats don't have to share the blame for the defeat. ...
-[Murtha] doesn't support them in the mission, but he'd like them to continue failing at it for a couple more years".

-In 2013, Steyn blamed the United States' lack of success in Iraq on "geopolitical ADHD," writing "the unceasing drumbeat of 'quagmire' and 'exit strategy' communicated to the world an emptiness at the heart of American power...An awareness that America lacks "credibility" and "will" is what caused crowds to attack U.S. embassies and the consulate in Benghazi."
-Steyn's column prompted The Atlantic to call Steyn an "unapologetic hawk," observing how Steyn's column failed to take account of his own declarations of victory in Iraq in 2004 when Steyn wrote: "After 15 months of running Iraq, the Americans are out...the Americans have bequeathed them a better Iraq than the one the British invented for them eight decades ago...So I'm relaxed about Iraq: its future lies somewhere between good enough and great."
+In 2013, Steyn blamed the United States' lack of success in Iraq on poor communication.
+Conor Friedersdorf, responding in a column for The Atlantic, noted that Steyn had declared victory in Iraq in 2004, incorrectly stating that the US had left the country at that time.

 Books

 The Story of Miss Saigon

 In one of his first books, The Story of Miss Saigon (1991) co-written with Edward Behr, Steyn offered up his stance on the Miss Saigon controversy of 1990.
 Steyn accused the Asian-American activists opposed to the musical Miss Saigon of a "new tribalism" that threatened to bring in "a new era of conformity and sanctimoniousness".

 America Alone

 Steyn's work America Alone: The End of the World as We Know It is a New York Times bestselling nonfiction book published in 2006.
 It deals with the global war on terror and wider issues of demographics in Muslim and non-Muslim populations.
 It was recommended by George W. Bush.
 The paperback edition, released in April 2008 with a new introduction, was labeled "Soon to Be Banned in Canada", alluding to a possible result that Steyn then anticipated from the Canadian Islamic Congress' human rights complaints against Maclean's magazine.